2022 U17 EURO: meet the quarter-finalists

 Scorers: João Veloso (3), Rodrigo Ribeiro, Afonso Moreira, Ivan Lima (2), José Rodrigues (1)

 How did they get here?
-Despite coach José Lima missing Matchday 1 following a positive COVID test, his team were sublime in their emphatic opening-game win against Scotland, and they followed that up by scoring four against Sweden.
+Despite coach José Lima missing Matchday 1, his team were sublime in their emphatic opening-game win against Scotland, and they followed that up by scoring four against Sweden.
 Group D leaders ahead of Matchday 3, they saw Ivan Lima's early goal overhauled by a determined Denmark, who came within a couple of goals of knocking out the two-time champions.

 Quarter-final 4